LADI/jack-select/jack-select.1.rst

     configuration presets jack-select uses.

     jack-select does not create or change this file.
-It parses the file on startup and then checks it in regular interval.
+It parses the file on startup and then checks it at a regular interval.
 If the file is created, changed or deleted, jack-select will update its menu accordingly.